What is PCOS?

 Chaste tree berry extract (Vitex agnus-castus) has been extensively studied as an herbal treatment for pre-menstrual syndrome (PMS), with some studies showing that it has the same efficacy of reducing PMS symptoms as contraceptive pills without the negative side effects13.
 Researchers then started wondering if this plant extract could also help women with PCOS.
 They found that although the herb cannot resolve most symptoms (like infertility) it can still help support a healthy hormonal balance1.
 In particularly it can help reduce estrogen dominance and balance estrogen and progesterone levels.

 Herbaland’s Balanced Flow Gummies are formulated with chaste tree berry extract in a delicious strawberry lychee flavour.
-These gummies could be a good support for women that have PCOS to help manage their symptoms.
 At Herbaland Naturals, we strive to develop products that can help people live a healthier lifestyle in a fun and functional way, which is why these gummies are an all-natural and sugar-free option (let’s not make that insulin resistance worse with gummies full of sugar!).
 We highly recommend to always consult a health care professional before taking chaste tree berry to treat estrogen dominance or any other conditions.
 It is important to make sure that the supplement does not interact with other conditions or medications.

 Dr Katia Caballero, Herbaland R&D